-Applicants who are relying for admission on qualifications gained in countries other than Australia, Canada, Fiji, Ireland, Kenya, New Zealand, Papua New Guinea, Singapore, Solomon Islands, South Africa, United Kingdom (including Northern Ireland), United States of America and Western Samoa may be required to demonstrate proficiency in English by passing an appropriate English test such as the International English Language Testing Service (IELTS) test or Test of English as a Foreign Language (TOEFL).
+Applicants who are relying for admission on qualifications gained in countries other than American Samoa, Australia, Canada, Fiji, Ireland, Kenya, New Zealand, Papua New Guinea, Singapore, Solomon Islands, South Africa, United Kingdom (including Northern Ireland), United States of America and Zambia may be required to demonstrate proficiency in English by passing an appropriate English test such as the International English Language Testing Service (IELTS) test or Test of English as a Foreign Language (TOEFL).
 Applicants already in Australia who are required to take an English test will be advised accordingly.
+For more information refer to Table 5-English Language Proficiency in the 2008 UAC Guide.